 Atmel ATmega32U4

-- These cores can be used for general computing, running at a maximum frequency of 2.0GHz, or as the CPU for the Bluetooth or WiFi controller.
-The ARM Cortex A8 cores, while faster, are less reliable than the 32U4’s other cores, so the 32U4 should generally be used for video and audio processing.
+The ATmega32U4 has four DDR2 256-bit cores (6 in total). - These cores can be used for general computing, running at a maximum frequency of 2.0GHz, or as the CPU for the Bluetooth or WiFi controller.
+The 32U4 is typically utilized for video and audio processing since the ARM Cortex A8 cores are quicker but less dependable than the other cores.

 - Although the Arduino Yun will only work with Arduino boards, the Arduino Yun uses the official Arduino SDK to make the initial configuration of the board easy.